aws-samples/cfn101-workshop/content/basics/templates/pseudo-parameters/index.md

 :::
 1. Use the AWS CLI to create the stack.
 The required parameters `--stack-name` and `--template-body` have been pre-filled for you.
 :::code{language=shell showLineNumbers=false showCopyAction=true}
-aws cloudformation update-stack --stack-name cfn-workshop-pseudo-param --template-body file://pseudo-parameters.yaml --capabilities CAPABILITY_NAMED_IAM
+aws cloudformation update-stack --stack-name cfn-workshop-pseudo-parameters --template-body file://pseudo-parameters.yaml --capabilities CAPABILITY_NAMED_IAM
 :::
 1. If the `update-stack` command was successfully sent, CloudFormation will return `StackId`.
-:::code{language=shell showLineNumbers=false showCopyAction=true}
+:::code{language=shell showLineNumbers=false showCopyAction=false}
-"StackId": "arn:aws:cloudformation:us-east-1:123456789012:stack/cfn-workshop-s3/739fafa0-e4d7-11ed-a000-12d9009553ff"
+"StackId": "arn:aws:cloudformation:us-east-1:123456789012:stack/cfn-workshop-pseudo-parameters/739fafa0-e4d7-11ed-a000-12d9009553ff"
 :::
 1. Open the **[AWS CloudFormation](https://console.aws.amazon.com/cloudformation)** console in a new tab and check if the stack status is **UPDATE_COMPLETE**.
 1. Open the **[Amazon S3](https://console.aws.amazon.com/s3)** console and verify your S3 bucket uses the `YOUR_BUCKET_NAME_PREFIX-AWS_REGION-YOUR_ACCOUNT_ID` format.